Answers to Frequently Asked Questions Regarding Cell Line Requests

 Purchase orders (PO) will be set up before testing is done and upon invoicing checks may be sent to fulfill the PO.

-As often as needed to each laboratories, please contact us for clarification.
+As often as needed to each laboratory, please contact us for clarification.

 Yes, as long as the cells were received according to item 28 above.